airo-ugent/airo-mono/airo-blender/docs/tutorials/02_getting_assets/README.md

 Then you manual import this asset into Blender.
 When you're lucky, this is painless, e.g. you import an `.obj` and it results in a correctly oriented and scaled Blender object.
 Often however you will have to do some tweaking to get the asset looking right.
-For PBR materials, you often get a zip of texture maps, and you need to build a simple shader graph combine into a Blender material.
+For PBR materials, you often get a zip of texture maps, and you need to build a simple shader graph that combines the maps into a Blender material.

-Finally when you're satisfied with how the asset looks, you can right-click it in the Outliner to `Mark as Asset`.
+Finally when you're satisfied with how the asset looks, you can right-click it in the [Outliner](https://docs.blender.org/manual/en/3.4/editors/outliner/introduction.html) to `Mark as Asset`.
 From that point on, the "raw" asset has become a **Blender asset**.

 If you then save your `.blend` file into an **Asset Library**, which is a specific directory, by default `~/Documents/Blender/Assets/`, Blender will automatically discover it.